EmmaJane22/memory-game/README.md

 2. Go to your repository.
 3. On top right click Settings.
 4. Scroll down to GitHub Pages.
 Under source, select none then select main/master branch from the dropdown and press save.
-5. The page will be atomatically refreshed and a link will be generated for your live site.
+5. The page will be automatically refreshed and a link will be generated for your live site.

 ### Cloning
 To make a local clone of a Github repository: